gardener/sow/README.md

 #### API

 A plugin is just an executable or shell script.
-The provides plugins are all shell scripts.
+The provided plugins are all shell scripts.

-There is a combined environment and command line interface for the execution of plusings.
+There is a combined environment and command line interface for the execution of plugings.

 In the environment environment variables are provided for a dedicated
 execution:

-- `SETTINGSJSON`: The manifest the plugin execution is taken from
+- `DEPLOYMEMT`: The manifest file the plugin execution is taken from
-- `PLUGINCONFIGJSON`: The configuration configured in the plugin specification in the above manifest
+- `PLUGINCONFIG`: A file containing the configuration configured in the plugin specification in the above manifest
 - `PLUGININSTANCE`: The configured plugin instance name/path

 - `GENDIR`: The place to store temporary file for the component